LewisTowart/tech258_cloud/readme.md

 ### Step 6.
 Network Settings

 This is the part where you can set your network settings and edit your security groups for the firewall.
 This shows what can access the instance such as SSH or HTTP requests.
-These can be created which I will also show below but for us we can use our previously created group tech258_lewis_basic_sg.
+These can be created which I will also show below but for us, we can use our previously created group tech258_lewis_basic_sg.

 ![network_previous.png](Markdown_Images%2Fnetwork_previous.png)